Async Utilities Examples

 }race

-Race promises with a guaranteed minimum delay (better UX for loading states).
+Race a promise against a guaranteed minimum delay — useful for preventing loading flicker.

 import { race } from '@vielzeug/toolkit';